 Who Has The Right?

-Last week we talked about HOW to make decisions.
-Today we are addressing WHO makes decisions.
+We previously addressed how to make decisions.
+Here we focus on who makes decisions.
 Lack of clarity around this seemingly simple concept derails teams and destroys organizations.

 Organizational effectiveness, bottom line results and competitive position in the marketplace are linked to each employee’s ability to make high-quality decisions consistent with the organizational mission and objectives.